jamiegau/cinema-catcher-app/README.md

 General Catcher Manual [Click to Read](Manual.md)

 AutoKDM Manual [Click to Read](Manual_AutoKDM.md), Note, only Dolby and Qube DCI-players are currently supported.
-GDC would not supply player API, if anyone has GDC API documentation, would appriciate as so can implemented automated KDM ingestion.
+GDC and Barco will be aded in time.